KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/rgbnoise.rst

 .. contents::

 This is an effect in the Misc category.

-This is the `frei0r.rgbnoise <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-rgbnoise>`_ filter from Janne Liljeblad.
+This is the `Frei0r rgbnoise <https://www.mltframework.org/plugins/FilterFrei0r-rgbnoise/>`_ MLT filter by Janne Liljeblad.

 It adds RGB noise to image and takes one parameter *noise* in the range 0 to 1 which controls the amount of noise added.

 https://youtu.be/zkJUitSzWYc